Petróleo Brasileiro S.A. - Petrobras

 How does PBR-A's valuation compare to its history?

-On P/E, PBR-A currently sits in the 90th percentile of its own 5Y range.
-That is historically expensive relative to where it has traded over the period.
+On P/E, PBR-A sits in the 69th percentile of its own 5Y range, above its long-run median relative to where it has traded.
+A high percentile means today's multiple is near the top of its historical band.

 What is PBR-A's Smart Value Score?

-PBR-A's Smart Value Score is 75/100.
-The Smart Value Score is a proprietary WallStSmart metric blending growth quality, financial health, and valuation attractiveness into a single 0-100 read.
-Scores above 75 are rare and indicate strong multi-factor alignment.
+PBR-A's Smart Value Score is 65/100.
+It is a proprietary WallStSmart metric blending growth quality, financial health, and valuation into a single 0-100 read, and scores above 75 are rare, signaling strong multi-factor alignment.